 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Debt-to-Income Ratio for Car Loans: What to Know
+Debt-to-Income Ratio for Car Loans: What You Need to Know

 Your debt-to-income ratio is a percentage that represents your monthly debt payments compared to your gross monthly income.
 Auto lenders use this ratio, also known as DTI, to judge whether you can afford a loan payment.
 Whether you have a good debt-to-income ratio for a car loan depends on the lender but — generally — the lower, the better.